February 18, 2017

 On February 10, 2017, The Museum of the Moving Image abandoned HEWILLNOTDIVIDE.US.
 Their evident lack of commitment to the project is damning.

-From the outset, the museum failed to address our concerns about the misleading framing of our piece as a political rally, rather than as a participatory performance artwork resisting the normalisation of division.
+From the outset, the museum failed to address our concerns about the misleading framing of our piece as a partisan political rally, rather than as a participatory performance artwork, open to all, resisting the normalisation of division.

 In fact, the museum demonstrated a spectacular lack of judgement—and courtesy to us as artists—by neglecting to consult us when they staged a political rally at the site of our artwork on January 29, 2017.